hamk-uas/datacube-storage-lab/README.md

 ### Local configuration for CSC Allas S3

-Follow [CSC's instructions](https://docs.csc.fi/data/Allas/using_allas/s3_client/#getting-started-with-s3cmd) on *Configuring S3 connection on local computer*.
+If you use CSC Allas but want to run the workflow outside CSC Puhti, follow [CSC's instructions](https://docs.csc.fi/data/Allas/using_allas/s3_client/#getting-started-with-s3cmd) on *Configuring S3 connection on local computer*.
 Warning: using `allas_conf` will overwrite any existing `~/.s3cfg` and `~/.aws/credentials`.
 For this reason it is better to configure Allas first and then configure other S3 credentials.

 Move `~/.s3cfg` to `~/.s3allas`: